JakePennell/quiz-time/README.md

 ## Hello and welcome to my second Portfolio Project for my Diploma in Software Development (E-commerce Applications).

-For this project, I have created a fun & interactive, mulitple choice quiz.
+For this project, I have created a fun & interactive, multiple-choice quiz.
 The aim of my site is to encourage individuals to take part in the quiz, testing their general knowledge skills, and saving their score to see how they have done against other users.

-This leaderboard element adds a much needed sense of competition and will inspite the user to continue playing.
+This Leaderboard element adds a much needed sense of competition and will inspire the user to continue playing.

 You can see my website here: [Quiz Time!](https://jakepennell.github.io/quiz-time/)